openvinotoolkit/model_server/docs/python_support/reference.md

 ### Inference API and available endpoints

 Since Python execution is supported via MediaPipe serving flow, it inherits it's enhancements and limitations.
-First thing to note is that MediaPipe graphs are available **only via KServe API**.
+First thing to note is that MediaPipe graphs are available [**only via KServe API**](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md)

 From the client perspective model server serves a graph and user interacts with a graph.
 Single node in the graph cannot be accessed from the outside.

 For a graph client can:

-- request status (gRPC and REST)
+- request status
-- request metadata (gRPC and REST)
+- request metadata
-- request inference (gRPC)
+- request inference

 Learn more about how [MediaPipe flow works in OpenVINO Model Server](../mediapipe.md)

-For inference, if the format of graph input stream is [`OvmsPyTensor`](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#graph-input-and-output-streams), then the data in the KServe request must be encapsulated in either `ModelInferRequest`'s [InferTensorContents](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L155) or [raw_input_contents](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202).
+For inference, data can be send both via [gRPC API](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#grpc) and [KServe API](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#httprest)(only for unary calls).
 If the graph has a `OvmsPyTensor` output stream, then the data in the KServe response can be found in `raw_output_contents` field (even if data in the request has been placed in `InferTensorContents`).

 The data passed in the request is accessible in `execute` method of the node connected to graph input via `data` attribute of [`pyovms.Tensor`](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#python-tensor) object.
+For data of type BYTES send in bytes_contents field of input(for gRPC) or in JSON body(for REST) OVMS converts it to `pyovms.Tensor` buffer according to the format where every input is preceeded by four bytes of its size.

 Inputs and outputs also define `shape` and `datatype` parameters.
 Those values are also accessible in `pyovms.Tensor`.
-However for outputs, you don't provide those values directly to the response.
-See [datatype considerations](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#datatype-considerations).
+For outputs, `datatype` and `shape` are by default read from the underlying buffer, but it is possible to overwrite them (see [`pyovms.Tensor constructor`](https://docs.openvino.ai/nightly/ovms_docs_python_support_reference.html#creating-output-tensors).
+If you specify `datatype` as `BYTES` in your requests, make sure to review [datatype considerations](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#datatype-considerations), since this type is treated differently than the others.

 Let's see it on an example: